ariahosseini/InterfacePhononsToolkit/README.md

 as plotted in Figure below with values for ω ̅ of 0.5, 1.0, and 1.5 (which corresponds to average occupancies of 〈n〉 of 0.16, 0.58, and 1.1).
 It can be seen that because of the (n-〈n〉)<sup>2</sup> dependence on the ACF infrequency multiple phonon excitations of the modes account for a large fraction of the heat carried, even at temperatures where 〈n〉~ 0.5.
 This suggests that scattering processes involving four or more phonons, although rare, will have a significant impact on the overall thermal conductivity, even at low temperatures.
 </p>

-## Monte Carlo ray tracing model of correlated scattering
+## Monte Carlo Ray Tracing Model of Correlated Scattering

 <p>